Our Farm

 • PROTECTING OUR RAINFOREST

-On El Cacao, there are around 1,200 hectares of unspoilt forest and wetlands, which we protect permanently.
+On El Cacao, there are around 1,200 hectares of unspoilt forests and wetlands, which we protect permanently.
 Protecting the rainforest is double important to us: for the global climate as well as for the microclimate on the plantation.

 • SUSTAINABLE COCOA FARMING: THE AGROFORESTRY SYSTEM ON EL CACAO

 On El Cacao, we do not simply grow cocoa just like that, but in an agroforestry system – an ecologically sound mixed cultivation of cocoa trees and native trees and shrub species.
-These provide shade and protection from the wind, improve the soil, and create a habitat for a variety of animals.
+These provide protection from the wind, improve the soil, and create a habitat for a variety of animals.

 Our farming methods follow the principles of Integrated farming, which include, for example, energy efficiency, the avoidance of emissions (climate-positive), sustainable soil fertility, composting, and biodiversity.